itstxti/PYTHON-MINI-PROJECTS/Memory Game/README.md

 Players take turns selecting two cards.
 If the cards match, the same player continues their turn.
 If they do not match, the turn passes to the other player.

-Each player's attempts and completion time are tracked separately.

 ### Time Challenge

 Complete the board before the time limit runs out.

-Scores are ranked by completion time and then by number of attempts.

 ## Tech Stack